namkyodai/assetmetrics/exampleSite/content/english/business/audit.md

 [Read More](/blog/energy)

 ### [Road and Bridge Condition Inspection](/blog/roadbridge)
 Road and Bridge condition and distresses (e.g. cracking, roughness, unevenness, potholes) can be conveniently captured, thanks to the utilization of high definition camera and drone technology.
-Arcadis team has developed an advanced image recognition algorithm and a structured dataset to record great amount of data on distresses, which will be later used for deterioration prediction and determination of optimal preventive intervention strategies.
+Our team has developed an advanced image recognition algorithm and a structured dataset to record great amount of data on distresses, which will be later used for deterioration prediction and determination of optimal preventive intervention strategies.

 | ![](/images/auditing/roadinspection.png)|![](/images/auditing/bridgeinspection.png)
 |:---:|:---:|